Welcome back! Pick up where you left off.

 *Average Price per kWh assumes noted usage per month and specific LP&L Delivery Charges (i.e., Residential Service or Residential Distributed Renewable Generation Service).
 For additional information regarding plan pricing and other terms, please see the Electricity Facts Label, on the Plan Details page.
 Price shown is for new customers only.

 If you’re renting your very first apartment or home, congratulations!
-Knowing what to expect, and being prepared, can help make your move even more exciting.
+Knowing what to expect, and being prepared, can help make your move easier and more exciting.

 If you’re renting your very first apartment or home, congratulations!
-Knowing what to expect, and being prepared, can help make your move even more exciting.
+Knowing what to expect, and being prepared, can help make your move easier and more exciting.

 Know – and stick to – your budget